NetAppEMEA/hackathon-vol2/README.md

 ### [1] Get ready for ChatOps:  Join Slack and Trello ###
 1. [Slack](https://www.slack.com) is software used for communicating within teams.
 In this event we will use it for Q/A as well as updates from other tooling.
 Please create an account and sign in at [NetApp Hackathon](https://netapp-hackathon.slack.com/).
 Users with a @netapp.com email address will automatically be approved for access.
 If you don't have a @netapp.com email address contact the leader to get an invite.
 Once you have joined post a welcome message announcing yourself on the #general channel!
 There are a few other channels that the bots will post to:
- - #workflow: Trello sourced task completion updates
+- /#workflow: Trello sourced task completion updates
- - #build: Jenkins sourced job updates
+- /#build: Jenkins sourced job updates
- - #git: Git sourced source code and issue updates
+- /#git: Git sourced source code and issue updates
  1. Send the leader a private message on Slack asking for credentials for this event.
 Please only ask once for each team as a container host will be allocated to your team in the response.
 Only if you will not use Trello can you click [here](TRELLO.md) to find instructions for the event, otherwise use those in Trello.
+1. [Trello](https://www.trello.com) is visual workflow software where you can make tasks, assign them to teammates, and easily track progress.
+The instructions for the event are in Trello.
+A sign-up link will be provided on Slack.
+Sign up and then click create a list for your team by copying from the 'Template' list:
+ - Click the 'Template' list settings (...), select 'Copy List', and enter your names.
+1. Start working off your own list on each card and each task in Trello.
+Be sure to check things off in the checklist as you complete them!

 ## Acknowledgements ##